-This states that the only global variable that the procedure can access is that called Total.
-Moreover the mode information tells us that the initial value of Total must be used (in) and that a new value will be produced (out).
-The SPARK rules also say more about the parameter X. Although in Ada a parameter need not be used at all, nevertheless an in parameter must be used in SPARK.
+The Global aspect states that the only global variable that the procedure can access is that called Total.
+Moreover, the In_Out identifier tells us that the initial value of Total must be used and that a new value will be produced.
+The SPARK rules also say more about the parameter X. Although in Ada a parameter need not be used at all, nevertheless an in parameter must be used (by the body) in SPARK or else the analyzer will issue a warning.

 So now we know rather a lot.
 We know that a call of Add will produce a new value of Total and that it will use the initial value of Total and the value of X. We also know that Add cannot affect anything else.
 It certainly cannot print anything or have any other unspecified side effect.
+(If the body did this, it would be rejected by the analyzer.)

 Of course, the information regarding the interface is not complete since nowhere does it require that addition be performed in order to obtain the new value of Total.
-In order to do this we can add optional annotations which concern proof and obtain
+In order to do this we can add a postcondition using the aspect Post and obtain